The Slayer (film): Production

 In 1981, writer-director J.S.
-Cardone was working at a liquor store in Los Angeles while attempting to break into the film business, and pitched the idea for The Slayer to producer William R. Ewing.
+Cardone was working at a liquor store in L.A. while attempting to break into the film business, and pitched the idea for The Slayer to producer William R. Ewing.
 The International Picture Company, an independent film studio based in Atlanta, agreed to help produce the project on a budget of approximately $750,000.

-As a result of the studio's basis in Georgia, the crew scouted areas in the state to shoot the film, settling in Tybee Island, east of Savannah, Georgia.
+As a result of the studio's basis in Georgia, the crew scouted areas in the state to shoot the film, settling in Tybee Island, east of Savannah.
 Upon arriving at the island—which at that time was largely uninhabited and dilapidated—Cardone recalled it fit perfectly with the vision he had had for the film while writing the script.
 Filming took place in the winter of 1982 on Tybee Island with additional photography in Savannah.

 Release

-After the film's production company, The International Picture Show Company, went bankrupt, the film was acquired for distribution by 21st Century Film Corporation.
-It was subsequently given a brief theatrical release in October 1982, showing in New York City in an edited rough cut that had not been color-corrected.
+After the film's production company, The International Picture Show Company, went bankrupt, the film was acquired by 21st Century Film Corporation for distribution.
+It was subsequently given a brief theatrical release in October 1982, showing in NYC in an edited rough cut that had not been color-corrected.
 This print of the film would later be used for VHS releases in the mid-1980s.

 Critical reception

 Allmovie wrote "The Slayer boasts some effectively eerie atmosphere and a dark, downbeat attitude.
 Unfortunately, sluggish pacing eliminates the tension that might have been established between the minimal cast and the sinister deserted-island setting."
 Gordon Bowker of Variety deemed The Slayer a "boring horror film for hit-and-run bookings."
 In his 1989 video guide The Horror Film: A Guide to More Than 700 Films on Videocassette, James Mulay notes: "Director J.S.
 Cardone manages to present this overly familiar material with considerable flair, considering his low budget, and the film does have a genuinely surreal, nightmarish quality."

-Film historian Adam Rockoff praised the film's special effects, and called it a "straightforward, sophisticated, and unexpectedly well-acted film."
+Film historian Adam Rockoff praised the film's special effects and called it a "straightforward, sophisticated, and unexpectedly well-acted film."
 Film historian John Wiley Martin called the film "a pretty modest, sub-Repulsion exercise in escalating alienation from the point of view of a troubled young woman."
 Scholars David Kerekes and David Slater praised the film's opening sequence and noted elements of German Expressionism present in the film, but added that the latter portion of the film paled in comparison to its opening act.